apache/cordova-docs/www/docs/en/2.9.0/guide/getting-started/android/index.md

 -->

 Developers should use the the `cordova` utility in conjunction with the Android SDK.
-See The Cordova Command-line Interface for information how to install it, add projects, then build and deploy a project.
+See <a href="../../cli/index.html">The Cordova Command-line Interface</a> for information how to install it, add projects, then build and deploy a project.